josephsmithberger/XogotDocs/Documentation.docc/Releases/AppStore.md

 # Release Notes

-Release notes for of Xogot to the App Store.
+Release notes for public releases of Xogot to the App Store.

 # Releases